awillats/brian_delayed_gaussian/README.md

 - Looking to simulate a circuit with the Brian2 simulator framework which represents a rate model of a network with delay in synapses
   - See ["Delay in continuous connections"](https://brian.discourse.group/t/delay-in-continuous-connections/509) for more context
+  - incrementally progressing from simplest solutions, to more efficient ones

 - **secondary goal:** export data from StateMonitors to pandas DataFrames
   - format suitable for df-based plotting libraries like plotly

-- **tertiary goal:** deploy interactive cross-correlation figures as a Dash app (through Heroku + GitHub)
+- ~~**tertiary goal:** deploy interactive cross-correlation figures as a Dash app (through Heroku + GitHub)~~
+  - after trying this, I would prefer a static html export
 ---
 # Adam's current development priorities
 - [ ] wrap up cross-correlation & plotting
   - [ ] clean up labels on cross-correlation dataframe
+  - [ ] robustify normalization code
+    - ?? hoist options to the top of the script

   - [ ] translate dash app to combined figures for static export
   - [ ] debug plotly xrange issue
+  - [ ] add nicer cross-correlation annotation

-- [ ] partition plotting-related and cross-correlation code from delay-buffer-related code
+- [~] partition plotting-related and cross-correlation code from delay-buffer-related code
+  - [ ] update script directory
+  - [ ] perhaps have separate branches?

+- [ ] debug multiple input synapses to same current

+- [ ] cleanup setting values for sigma
+  - "sigma" is an internal variable of group "neurongroup_1", but also exists in the run namespace with the value 1.
+The internal variable will be used.

 - [ ] clean up indexing convention

 - [ ] implement, demonstrate "rolling index"

 ---